Firaenix/Telebot/README.md

 Within bot.py the path to the telegram client needs to be changed within the pathtotg variable.
 By default it is '../tg/' /plugin/wolf.py needs a valid app id to work.
 This can be obtained on the developer section of the Wolfram website.

+### REQUIRED PYTHON MODULES ###
+Install these plugins globally

+- wikipedia.py for Wiki plugin
+- tungsten.py for Wolfram plugin
+- BeautifulSoup4 for multiple plugins
+- python-dateutil for uptime plugin
+- psutil for sysinfo plugin
+- requests,pybingsearch for search plugin

 ### Disabling modules ###
 Remove them from the plugins folder respectively